Data Centers in Odesa

 Carrier Density & Carrier Neutrality: Carrier count: over 15 – as of September 2025.
 The environment features a mix of national fiber providers and regional carriers, offering sufficient path diversity for resilient enterprise networking.

 Internet Exchange Points (IXPs): Peering is primarily handled through OD-IX and GigaNET.
-These exchanges facilitate efficient local traffic handling and reduce the costs associated with long-haul transit for regional ISPs.
+These exchanges facilitate efficient local traffic handling and reduce costs associated with long-haul transit for regional ISPs.

 Bare Metal: Resilient bare metal services are available through regional providers and global specialists like Leaseweb.
 These options allow for high-performance compute resources without the capital expenditure of hardware ownership.